Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Introduction and summary of results

 In these analyses, we assume nearest-neighbor interactions $\hh_i$ for MPS and ternary 1D MERA and TTNS, up to next-nearest neighbor interactions for binary 1D MERA and TTNS, and interaction terms $\hh_i$ on $2\times 2$ site blocks for nonary 2D MERA and TTNS.
-The results can generalize to systems with longer-ranged interactions: One can either reduce the interaction range by coarse-graining the lattice (grouping sites) or adapt the proofs explicitly.
+The results can be generalized to systems with longer-ranged interactions: One can either reduce the interaction range by coarse-graining the lattice (blocking sites) or by explicit adaptation of the proofs.